pblieske/master_thesis/README.md

 # Spectral Deconfounding of Time Series

-$${\color{red} (Under construction!)}$$ Master's Thesis write by Pio Blieske at the Seminar of Statistics at ETH under the supervision of Jonas Peters and Felix Schur.
+<code style="color : red"> (Under construction!) </code>Master's Thesis write by Pio Blieske at the Seminar of Statistics at ETH under the supervision of Jonas Peters and Felix Schur.
 The repository was originally forked from (https://github.com/fschur/robust_deconfounding).

 ## Abstract